1874 Election Massacre

-The Election Massacre of 1874, or Coup of 1874, took place on election day, November 3, 1874, near Eufaula, Alabama in Barbour County.
+The Election Massacre of 1874, or Coup of 1874, took place on election day, November 3, 1874, near Eufaula in Barbour County, Alabama.
 Freedmen comprised a majority of the population and had been electing Republican candidates to office.
-Members of an Alabama chapter of the White League, a paramilitary group supporting the Democratic Party's drive to regain political power in the county and state, used firearms to ambush black Republicans at the polls.
+Members of an Alabama chapter of the White League, a paramilitary group supporting the Democratic Party's drive to regain political power in the county and state, used firearms to ambush Black Republicans at the polls.

 In Eufaula, members of the White League killed an estimated 15-40 black voters and wounded 70, while driving away more than 1,000 unarmed black people at the polls.
 In attacking the polling place in Spring Hill, the League effectively hijacked the elections.
 They turned all Republicans out of office and Democratic candidates took a majority of offices up for election.

 Background

 The White League had formed in 1874 as an insurgent, white Democratic paramilitary group in Grant Parish and nearby parishes on the Red River of the South in Louisiana.
 The League was founded by members of the white militia who had committed the Colfax Massacre in Louisiana in 1873, killing numerous black people in order to turn out Republicans from parish offices as part of the disputed 1872 gubernatorial election.
 Historians such as George Rabe consider groups such as the White League and Red Shirts as a "military arm" of the Democratic Party.
 Their members worked openly to disrupt Republican meetings, and attacked and intimidated voters to suppress black voting.
 They courted press attention rather than operating secretly, as had the Ku Klux Klan.

 Chapters spread to Alabama and other states in the Deep South.
 A similar paramilitary group was the Red Shirts, which originated in Mississippi and became active in the Carolinas.
 Both paramilitary groups contributed to the Democrats' regaining control in the state legislatures in the late 1870s.
-The Red Shirts were still active in the 1890s and were implicated in the Wilmington Insurrection of 1898 in North Carolina.
+The Red Shirts were still active in the 1890s and were implicated in the Wilmington massacre of 1898 in North Carolina.
 In the days leading up to the election, the commanding officer in Eufaula was expecting trouble but was ordered by the headquarters in Kentucky to stay away from the local officials over the polls and not interfere with the election under any circumstance.